It covers almost 350 square miles of the California desert at an elevation that’s only a few feet higher than Death Valley’s famed Badwater.

 Fourteen miles of the northeastern shore is a state park, with several beaches and campgrounds.
 Some of the things you can do there include:

-That earned the Salton Sea a reputation as one of the fastest lakes in the U.S. If you bring your own boat, you'll find several marinas and plenty of room to run around.
+Boating: Because of the high salt content, boats float better than they do in fresh water.
+Engines operate more efficiently at the low elevation.
+That earned the Salton Sea a reputation as one of the fastest lakes in the U.S. If you bring your boat, you'll find several marinas and plenty of room to run around.

-Fishing: Increasing salinity in the Salton Sea basin has limited the types of fish in the lake.
+Fishing: Increasing saltiness in the Salton Sea basin has limited the types of fish in the lake.
 Most of them are Tilapia (for which there are no legal limits).